and welcome to a couple truths: German has a plenty of prefix verbs that need explaining and summer is coming. Shabamm.

 - I wouldn’t install the new update.
 Really all it does is slowing down the computer.

-As usual, if you have any questions about any of the meanings of aufmachen or if you have suggestions for the new series as a whole just leave me a comment.
+And of course if you have any questions about any of the meanings of aufmachen just leave me a comment.

 I hope you liked it and see you next time.